 "The City of Lacey, Wash., has operated a gravity sewer for decades with an understanding that customer satisfaction and low life-cycle costs are the result of a well-balanced operations and maintenance (O&M) program.
 Too little maintenance leads to premature equipment failure and dissatisfied customers.
 However, too much maintenance leads to high costs.
 An early adopter of septic tank effluent pumping (STEP) sewers, the city worked with its STEP equipment manufacturer to develop O&M protocols that provided a similar balance between maintenance and cost-effectiveness for STEP systems."

 "No one knows it all.
 Not in life, and not in the complex world of wastewater treatment.
 Nearly every day I talk to industry practitioners — from front-line operators and engineers to PhD’s and CEOs — and I’m reminded that we’re all at different points on the learning curve.
 For those who aren’t well-versed in secondary (biological) wastewater treatment and the differences between traditional suspended-growth processes and attached-growth processes, this article is for you.

 "An assist comes from Orenco Systems’ Grant Denn, Senior Manager – Engineering Projects, who provided a 'layman’s description' of how the technologies differ (from his perspective as a supplier of attached-growth solutions).
 For balance, as well as a bit more technicality, I also consulted research papers evaluating the two processes.
 It remains, however, a '101' — plainspoken and hopefully helpful."

 Awards and Recognition

-- SHARP Award: Oregon OSHA’s Safety and Health Achievement Recognition Program (SHARP) is a certification program for companies that are committed to ensuring a safe workplace for their employees.
+- SHARP Program Completion Award: Orenco recently completed OSHA’s Safety and Health Achievement Recognition Program (SHARP), a five-year certification program for companies that are committed to ensuring a safe workplace for their employees.